-Get information to report illegal dumping in Surrey, and learn how we enforce the by-law to keep our streets and lots clean.
+Report illegal dumping in Surrey, and learn how we enforce the bylaw to keep our streets and lots clean.

 Illegal dumping is a serious and growing problem in Surrey.
-It's not just a city beautification issue, it's an issue that can have many other effects on the environment and on residents.
+It's not just about making the city look better.
+It can also have negative effects on the environment and Surrey residents.

-When you contact us regarding illegally dumped garbage, one of our City representatives will investigate the complaint.
-If the garbage is on City property, City staff clean up the items.
+When you report illegally dumped garbage, our City representatives will investigate the complaint.
+If the garbage is on City property, City staff clean up the area.

-If the garbage is on private property, such as a vacant lot, we will enforce City bylaws relating to the unlawful dumping or accumulated garbage.
-Call 604-591-4370 to report illegal dumping in Surrey, or report online.
+If the garbage is on private property or a vacant lot, we will enforce City bylaws against illegal dumping or accumulated garbage.

 Properties in the City of Surrey have to be maintained at an acceptable level.
-Examples of items considered unsightly in the Surrey Property Maintenance and Unsightly Premises Bylaw include:
+Examples of items considered unsightly under the Surrey Property Maintenance and Unsightly Premises Bylaw include:

 - Accumulation of junk,

 - Deterioration of fences, buildings or other structures.